jsmith1610/Hw1/README.md

 # Helpful Commands
 The Git add command moves changes to the staging area.
-Here is a basic example of using add: git add <file>       This one i think is the most helpful for us to add but once you add i don't think you need to add again cause it is already tracked i could be wrong though
+Here is a basic example of using add: git add filename

+- This one i think is the most helpful for us to add but once you add i don't think you need to add again cause it is already   tracked i could be wrong though
 #

 # ADD command